getpatchwork/patchwork/docs/api.md

 You need to connect to the server.
 Some methods require authentication (via HTTP Basic Auth) while others do not.
-Authentication uses your Patchwork account and the on-server documention will indicate where it is necessary.
+Authentication uses your Patchwork account and the on-server documentation will indicate where it is necessary.
 We will only cover the unauthenticated method here for brevity - please consult the [`xmlrpclib`] documentation for more detailed examples: